Guake/guake/docs/source/user/faq.rst

     guake -t

-But it will be slower since ultimately it sends the very same D-Bus message.
+But it will be slower since ultimately it sends the very same D-Bus message but will execute all the Guake initialization procedure.

 Note on Wayland
 ---------------